The Second Entrant Into

-Alright, it's now four episodes into the fourth season and I'm starting to get used to this new pace of the show.
-I still don't really like the longer sketches but the writers are getting better at spreading out the jokes and I've just given in and lowered my expectations for this season as I lower the benchmark for the first time in this challenge.
+Alright, it's now four episodes into the fourth season, and I'm starting to get used to this new pace of the show.
+I still don't really like the longer sketches, but the writers are getting better at spreading out the jokes.
+I've also given in and lowered my expectations for this season as I drop the benchmark for the first time in this challenge.

-Not bad when you take into account that this is four years in if you're playing this out in real time and also the fact that though the bar has been lowered it's not low enough that I'd even think of giving up on this challenge just like I wouldn't have given up on the show back then.
+This season’s not all that terrible when you take into account that this is four years into the show, if this were to play it out in real time.
+Also, the fact that though the bar has been lowered, it's not low enough that I'd even think of giving up on this challenge just like I wouldn't have given up on the show back then.

 Now it's time to stop my griping, welcome Steve Martin into the Six-Timers Club and give you...

 Carter addresses the nation about how screwed our economic system is and comes up with a new, "Inflation is our friend" campaign to where it's now a good thing because it will make more people millionaires in the future when money isn't worth anything.
 He then accurately predicts that this will create am let's party attitude in the 80s before screaming, "Live from New York..."

 Steve Martin then opens the show with a vice on his head with a bit making fun of an old aspirin commercial.
 He then goes into a stand-up routine and then is met by Murray who does tricks for treats like a dog but then doesn't get rewarded after jumping through a ring of fire.
 This gets Murray to revolt because he's really expecting the payoff from his Pavlovian response.
 This entire opening was pretty funny, but it started to feel like it was three openings long that could have each been their own segment to avoid the feeling that the show is dragging on.